ubik2/check-asset-references/README.md

 # Github Action: Check References

-A GitHub Action that checks that the JSON files referenced in a CSV exist, and that the medial files referenced in those JSON files exist.
+A GitHub Action that checks that the JSON files referenced in a CSV exist, and that the media files referenced in those JSON files exist.

 ## Usage